RenRenJuan/Green-Travel-Carbon-App/README.md

   - 2.1.0 Regular React Native Android and iOS clients
   - 2.2.0 WatchOS version
   - 2.2.1 Maintain trip histories in cloud
-  - 2.3.0 Group Aggregation and Reporting
+  - 2.3.0 Reporting
-  - 2.4.0 Developer Support
+  - 2.4.0 Group Aggregation and Reporting

   A base completely free client with the core trip model will remain free and it's sources will be here.